top of page

 Floating Systems (Click-Lock)

-Layout and Locking: Begin the layout from the longest wall.
-Planks are locked together using a click-and-lock system.
-It is crucial to ensure a firm, secure lock without using excessive force to avoid damage.
+1. Layout and Locking: We begin installation on the longest wall.
+The planks are fitted together using a click system.
+It is crucial to ensure a firm and secure fit, without using excessive force to avoid damage

-Expansion Gaps: Maintain a perimeter gap, as specified by the manufacturer, to allow for the material's expansion and contraction.
-This gap will be covered by baseboards or transition profiles.
+2. Expansion Gaps: We maintain a perimeter space, as specified by the manufacturer, to allow for expansion and contraction of the material.
+This space will be covered by baseboards or transition profiles

-Joint Staggering: Planks must be installed with staggered end joints to avoid a "step" or "H" pattern, which appears unprofessional and can compromise structural stability.
+3. Joint Staggering: The planks should be installed with staggered end joints to avoid a "step" or "H" pattern, which has an unprofessional appearance and can compromise structural stability.

 Glue-Down Systems (Dryback)

-Adhesive Application: Apply the adhesive to the subfloor using a specific notched trowel, following the manufacturer's instructions for adhesive coverage and open time.
+1. Adhesive Application: We apply the adhesive to the subfloor using a specific notched trowel, following the manufacturer's instructions for adhesive coverage and open time.

 Finishing and Care

-Remove Spacers: For floating systems, remove all spacers before installing baseboards, which should be secured only to the wall.
+• Remove Spacers: For floating systems, we remove all spacers before installing the baseboards, which should only be fixed to the wall.

-Transition Profiles: Install transition profiles in doorways and where the vinyl meets other flooring types.
+• Transition Profiles: We install transition profiles at doorways and where the vinyl meets other types of flooring.